turnbasedgames/docs/docs/backend.md

 1. When a private room is created (player clicks *Create Private Room*)
 2. When a room is created for the matchmaking queue (player clicks *Play*)

-Must return the BoardGameResult [link].
+Returns the [BoardGameResult](#boardgameresult).
 Use this function to initialize your board game state.
-[Tic Tac Toe Example]

 ### onPlayerJoin